Which test is commonly used to evaluate blood compatibility?

 Prepare for the Technologist in Blood Banking (BB (ASCP)) Test with flashcards and multiple choice questions, each question has tips and explanations.
 Get thoroughly ready for your exam!

-The direct Coombs test is a key laboratory test used to evaluate blood compatibility, particularly in the context of blood transfusions and hemolytic anemias.
-This test detects the presence of antibodies bound to the surface of red blood cells.
-In blood compatibility testing, it is critical to ensure that the recipient's immune system does not react against the donor's red blood cells, which can lead to transfusion reactions.
+The direct Coombs test is a critical laboratory procedure used to evaluate blood compatibility, particularly in the context of blood transfusions and hemolytic disease of the newborn.
+This test identifies the presence of antibodies bound to the surface of red blood cells.
+In transfusion medicine, it is essential to determine if recipient antibodies would react against donor red blood cells, which could result in an adverse transfusion reaction.

 Subscribe